- Genetic counselors work in countless healthcare settings to improve the lives of people with known or suspected genetic conditions in many ways.

 Some genetic counselors do not work with patients, an instead work in a different area, such as:

-- Reading, interpreting and right reports for genetic testing companies
+- Reading, interpreting and write reports for genetic testing companies

 - Conduct or assist with research, including collecting information such as detailed family histories and pregnancy information